Last Updated on February 23, 2023 by Envoy Global

 There are two ways to apply for asylum in the U.S.: affirmatively (voluntarily or preemptively) or defensively.
 Defensive applicants are those who ask for asylum in response for being detained or apprehended by immigration enforcement.
 In 2013, slightly more than half of asylees gained refuge through affirmative applications.

-non-employment-basedabout the difference between refugees and asylee applicants in the United States, read USCIS definitions of refugees and asylees and the Migration Policy Institute’s study on refugees and asylees.or information about
+Follow this link for information about non-employment-based immigration services for individuals.
+To learn more about the difference between refugees and asylee applicants in the United States, read USCIS definitions of refugees and asylees and the Migration Policy Institute’s study on refugees and asylees.